awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-execution.md

 **Issue: \(Node\.js\)** *Function returns before code finishes executing*

-Many libraries, including the AWS SDK, operate asynchronously\.
+Many libraries, including theAWS SDK, operate asynchronously\.
 When you make a network call or perform another operation that requires waiting for a response, libraries return an object called a promise that tracks the progress of the operation in the background\.

 To wait for the promise to resolve into a response, use the `await` keyword\.
 This blocks your handler code from executing until the promise is resolved into an object that contains the response\.
 If you don't need to use the data from the response in your code, you can return the promise directly to the runtime\.